-If you do obtain a tape recorder, the question will arise as to what is the best way to get recordings.
-We hope you can find a way.
-If you have trouble talking on the phone, you might put the recorder nearby when you are making phone calls.
+The question will arise as to what is the best way to get recordings.
+If you have trouble talking on the phone, you might record yourself using the phone.

 Some stutterers have experimented with going into stores to discuss buying items of interest and making recordings of the conversations.
 At least five or ten minutes of recording time is desirable.

-The playback of such recordings can help you identify what you are doing incorrectly.
-Any and all recordings should help, and it is important for you to continually make daily notes in your notebook concerning your efforts to make progress.
+The playback of these recordings can help you identify what you are doing incorrectly.^{1,2,3} Any and all recordings should help, and it is important for you to continually make daily notes in your notebook concerning your efforts to make progress.